JAC-CS-Game-Programming-Fall22/5-Angry-Birds/README.md

 ## ✨ Angry-Birds-7 (The "Polish" Update)

-In this update, we add sprites, sounds, fonts, and a little animation for the birds to give them a bit more personality.
+In this update, we add sprites, sounds, fonts, and a little behaviour for the birds to give them a bit more personality!

 ### Important Functions